 I held on when Meg was unable to move her arms and legs following open brain surgery.
 I held on when Meg’s eyes looked at me, full of fear and tears just before her CT scan.
 And I knew God was holding onto us when her hand squeezed mine three times — the family code for “I love you.”
 I knew then she’d be fine, and she was.

 We’ve faced the everyday battles.
 We've discovered what brain surgery recovery, complications, and the diagnosis meant for our life; the headaches, sensitivities, and high pressure still remain.

-has been a choice throughout every one of our days to believe in the blessing.
+It has been a choice throughout every one of our days to believe in the blessing.
 In the midst of trials and tears, the only way we make it is because we’re holding onto Christ.
 He has already won.
-And with Him, we have too.
-Like Jacob, Christ reminds us that the pain and suffering are worth the blessing of knowing Him.
+And with him, we have too.
+Christ reminds us that the pain and suffering are worth the blessing of knowing him.
 In it, we experience God.